-Cases on hand at the end of 2017/18
+Cases on hand at the end of 2018/19

-At the end of 2017/18, the Tribunal had 44 cases on hand.
-These cases were either awaiting information from parties (15 cases), scheduled for hearing (23 cases) or reserved decisions (6 cases).
-There were no cases waiting to be scheduled for hearing.
+At the end of 2018/19, the Tribunal had 19 cases on hand.
+These cases were either awaiting information from parties (5 cases), scheduled for hearing (9 cases) or reserved decisions (5 cases).
+Two cases were scheduled for a telephone conference with the intention of setting a hearing date.